 Exams: Three exams are given, including a final.
-The first two will include multiple-choice plus short answer or fill-in-the-blank; the final has only multiple-choice and fill-in-the-blank for quick grading.
+The first two have multiple-choice plus short answer or fill-in-the-blank; the final has only multiple-choice and fill-in-the-blank for quick grading.
 Make-up exams require prior approval and possibly documentation, please email the instructor to schedule.
 There are no make-ups for the final due to grade deadlines.
 For emergencies, contact me.
 The semester end date will change deadlines so pay attention to due dates.
-The final exam schedule is posted in the START HERE section of your class on BlackBoard.